joshbmarshall/wpimporter/README.md

 For larger imports you may prefer to export this as a list and use ajax to give progress to the user.

+## Featured Images on Posts

+To get a list of featured images, call the `featuredPostImageList()` function.

+This returns an array containing the post id and the full url to the image.
+You should record the post id when importing the posts so that you can download the image into the system and relate it to the imported post.